gitanogama/ocpp-manager/Readme.md

 > PS.: This is a very newly created repository and project.
 If anyone is interested in improving it, contributions would be greatly appreciated!
 > If there are issues or feature ideas, feel free to create an issue or even directly submit a Pull Request.
-> Also, I've been told I’m not the best frontend developer, so improvements to the frontend would be welcome too.
+> Also, I've been told I'm not the best frontend developer, so improvements to the frontend would be welcome too.

 ## Docker Compose Example